LBJ Express Project Overview

 Similar facilities that use dynamic pricing include:

-How many new TEXpress Lanes have been built?
+How many TEXpress Lanes have been built on the LBJ?

-Along the most congested parts of I-635, there are two to three new TEXpress Lanes in each direction that run in the middle of the general highway lanes.
+Along I-635 (between Luna Road and Greenville Ave), there are two to three TEXpress Lanes in each direction that run in the middle of the general highway lanes.
 A portion of the TEXpress Lanes on I-635 are located in the LBJ Canyon, beneath the surface-level general highway lanes.
 Along I-35E, there are two elevated TEXpress Lanes in each direction that run on the outside of this roadway.

 In addition, the project includes a continuous frontage road in both directions of I-635, simplifying access to businesses along the roadway and offering bypass lanes to allow through drivers to avoid traffic lights at several busy cross streets.

-Will I have to pay to drive on the LBJ Express project?
+Will I have to pay to drive on the LBJ Freeway?

 No. Drivers may choose between the free general highway lanes or the TEXpress Lanes.